Last updated on February 7, 2021 by Dan Nanni

 https://dav.box.com/dav [email protected] my_box_com_password

-To verify that mount was successful, run these:
+To verify that mount was successful, you can use these commands:

 https://dav.box.com/dav on /home/xmodulo/box.com type davfs (rw,nosuid,noexec,nodev,_netdev,user=xmodulo)